DataDog/kics/documentation/rules/terraform/aws/codebuild_project_encrypted_with_aws_managed_key.md

 ### Description

  This check ensures that AWS CodeBuild projects are encrypted using customer-managed KMS keys rather than the default AWS-managed keys.
-Using the default AWS-managed key (e.g., `encryption_key = data.aws_kms_key.by_alias.arn` where `key_id = "alias/aws/s3"`) provides less control over key rotation, access policies, and audit logging, potentially increasing the risk of unauthorized data access.
+Using the default AWS-managed key (for example, `encryption_key = data.aws_kms_key.by_alias.arn` with `key_id = "alias/aws/s3"`) limits your control over key rotation, access policies, and audit logging, potentially increasing the risk of unauthorized data access.
 To maximize security and compliance, the `encryption_key` attribute should reference a customer-managed KMS key (such as `key_id = "alias/myAlias"`), allowing organizations to fully manage encryption controls for sensitive CodeBuild project data.

 ## Compliant Code Examples